-Synopsis int getPeerCert(int fd, IT_X509Cert& PeerCert); Description This function allows OrbixSSL applications to query peer certificates.
-It retrieves the peer certificate information associated with the file descriptor (fd) for a particular connection and returns this information in the supplied IT_X509Cert object.
+Synopsis int getPeerCe rt(int fd, IT_X509Cert& PeerCert); Description This function allows OrbixSSL applications to query peer certificates.
+It retrieves the peer certificate information associated with the file descriptor (fd) for a particular connection and returns this information in the supplied $IT{X509Cert}$ object.
 Parameters fd The file descriptor for a particular connection.
-PeerCert The IT_X509Cert object to be updated with the peer certificate information.
-Return Value Returns IT_SSL_ERR_NO_CONNECTION to indicate that the file descriptor is invalid.
+PeerCert The $IT_x509Cert$ object to be updated with the peer certificate information.
+Return Value Returns IT_SS descriptor is i L_ERR_NO_CONNECTION to indicate that the file nvalid.
 L_ERR_INSECURE_CONNECTION to indicate that the the peer is insecure.
-This means that no certificate connection to can occur whe L_ERR_NO_CERT_AVAILABLE to indicate that the the peer is secure but no certificate is available.
+This means that no certificate connection to can occur whe EL_ERR_NO_CERT_AVAILABLE to indicate that the the peer is secure but no certificate is available.
 This en client authentication is disabled.
-Secure servers we certificates.
+Secure servers ave certificates.
 See Also class IT_X509 CORBA::Object CORBA::Reques